lilybedi/24F-Project-Template/api/README.md

 DB_NAME=Career_Compass
 MYSQL_ROOT_PASSWORD=MYSQLpassword

-## Runinng the Docker Containers
+## Controlling the Containers

-- docker compose up -d to start all the containers in the background
+- `docker compose up -d` to start all the containers in the background
-- docker compose down to shutdown and delete the containers
+- `docker compose down` to shutdown and delete the containers
-- docker compose up db -d only start the database container
+- `docker compose up db -d` only start the database container (replace db with the other services as needed)
-- docker compose stop to turn off the containers but not delete them.
+- `docker compose stop` to "turn off" the containers but not delete them.

 ## Project Overview